 Which languages do you work in?

-I am fluent in English, Italian and in Turkish language.
-German is not my biggest strength especially when it comes to Austrian dialects, but I am almost always quite open to find that out together, during our first meeting.
-We can decide together.
+I am fluent in English, Italian, and in Turkish language.
+German is also welcomed especially if it is also your second learned language.
+I am always open to finding that out together, during our first meeting.